-In order to compute the probability of the original image given the degraded one, $\mathbb{P}(u \mid \tilde{u})$ , we need to introduce a prior on u.
+In order to compute the probability of the original image given the degraded one, $\mathbb{P}(u \mid \tilde{u})$, we need to introduce a prior on u.
 In the first models [69], this prior was a parametric image model describing the stochastic behavior of a patch around each pixel by a Markov random field, specified by its Gibbs distribution.
-A Gibbs distribution for an image u takes the form where Z and T are constants and E is called the energy function and writes where C denotes the set of cliques associated to the image and $V_C$ is a potential function.
+A Gibbs distribution for an image u takes the form where C denotes the set of cliques associated to the image and V_C is a potential function.
 The maximization of the a posteriori distribution writes by Bayes formula